code0monkey1/rest-api-structure/README.md

-# REST API for E-Commerce Application using Typescript
+# REST API for an E-Commerce Application using Typescript

 ## Setup

 1. Fork the repo
-1. Clone the repo - Download it to your system
+1. Clone the repo - Download it to your system 1.```bash npm i
-1. Run :```bash
-          npm i
    ```

    _You're all set_

 ---